The evolution of velocity dispersion in the Sco-Cen OB association: Used data and parameters

-In our analysis, we do not include the Chamaeleon clusters (Cham-I, Cham-II, Cen-Far), since these are connected to a background structure, as discussed in \citet{Edenhofer2024b}.
+In our analysis, we do not include the Chamaeleon clusters (Cham-I, Cham-II, Centaurus-Far), since these are connected to a background structure, as discussed in \citet{Edenhofer2024b}.
 The authors identified a ``C'' structure in a 3D dust map \citep{Edenhofer2024a}.
 The shell-like structure was likely created by a supernova, creating a rim that contains the Chameleon, Musca, and Coalsack clouds, located at the back of the main Sco-Cen complex.
 The history of this structure is likely connected to Sco-Cen, where remaining gas was possibly influenced by massive stellar feedback originating from the OB association.
 Nevertheless, we remove the clusters that are associated with the ``C'' structure from our current analysis, since the relative motions show peculiarities compared to the rest of the Sco-Cen clusters, and they are also located slightly detached from the main body of Sco-Cen.
 Moreover, we do not include the cluster $\mu$\,Sco in our analysis, since it has poor RV statistics; only two stellar members pass our RV quality criteria (Appendix~\ref{apx:quality}), which additionally show a large dispersion in RV space.

 We combine the \texttt{SigMA} Sco-Cen sample with the TWA sample (66 stellar members).
 We find that 27 sources are in common, which are candidate members of $\sigma$\,Cen, a cluster which is connected to TWA in a cluster chain.
 The overlapping sources have low statistical stability for $\sigma$\,Cen, as given by the \texttt{SigMA} algorithm, and they are scattered suspiciously in front of the cluster along the line-of-sight, which makes it more likely that these sources belong to TWA (see also \citetalias{MiretRoig2025}).
-Hence, these 27 sources are counted to TWA from here on.
+Hence, these 27 sources are counted to TWA in this paper.
 TWA was tentatively split into two clusters in \citetalias{MiretRoig2025}, named \mbox{TWA-a} and \mbox{TWA-b}, containing 44 and 22 stellar members, respectively.

 Eventually, we analyse 32 Sco-Cen clusters in this paper that contain a total of 12,612 stellar members, with 12,546 retrieved from the 30 \texttt{SigMA} Sco-Cen clusters \citepalias{Ratzenboeck2023a} and 66 from the two TWA clusters \citepalias{MiretRoig2025}.
-For completeness, we also report statistics for the four removed \texttt{SigMA} clusters in Table~\ref{tab:overview}.
+For completeness, we also report statistics for the four removed \texttt{SigMA} clusters in the final rows of Table~\ref{tab:overview}.